 1 cup white chocolate chips (175 grams)

-1 squirt brown and black gel food coloring (optional)
+1 squirt each brown and black gel food coloring

 - 1 8- or 9-inch cardboard cake circle

-- 1 bag of Glacier mints – they’re not commonly sold in the U.S. as far as I can tell; I bought mine on Amazon.com.
-I don’t think these jive allllll that well with the taste profile of the cake, but they’re clear and they *look just like ice cubes!!* SO cool 😊
+- 1 bag of Glacier mints – these aren't commonly sold in the states as far as I can tell; I bought mine on Amazon.com.
+I don’t think these jive allllll that well with the taste profile of the cake, but they’re clear and they *look just like ice cubes!!*

 - 1 mini coke can, emptied